 Shock therapy (electroconvulsive therapy, ECT): Indian snakeroot should not be used by people who are receiving ECT.
 Stop taking Indian snakeroot at least one week before beginning ECT.

 Low blood pressure: Don't use Indian snakeroot if you have low blood pressure.
-Indian snakeroot can lower blood pressure even further and cause very low levels.
+Indian snakeroot can lower blood pressure even further.

-A tumor in the adrenal glands which causes dangerously high blood pressure (pheochromocytoma): Don't use Indian snakeroot if you have this condition.
+A tumor in the adrenal glands which causes dangerously high blood pressure (pheochromocytoma): Avoid Indian snakeroot - it might make dangerously high blood pressure worse.

 Do not take this combination